prebid/prebid-server-java/docs/application-settings.md

       "web": true,
       // the analytics adapter should log auction events when the channel is AMP "amp": true,
-      // the analytics adapter should not log auction events when the channel is huaweiAdsApp "huaweiAdsApp": false
+      // the analytics adapter should not log auction events when the channel is app "app": false
     }
   },
   "cookie-sync": {